Uraxii/gdvcsharp-api/api/src/Documentation/Path Traversal.md

 ```

 The payload:  http://localhost:5001/api/pathTraversal/vuln?filename=/etc/passwd
-will now result in a 400 Bad Request
+will now result in a 400 Bad Request.

+> **Note:** Depending on how the input is used it may also be necessary to restrict certain characters once start of path is verified.